Capitains/website/pages/guidelines.md

     -->
     <ti:title xml:lang="eng">Epigrammata</ti:title>
     <!--
-      For each "text", either edition or translation, there should be a ti:edition or ti:translation node
+      For each "text", either edition, translation, or commentary, there should be a ti:edition, ti:translation, or ti:commentary node

       The edition nodes has two attributes :
         - The first one, workUrn, contains only the urn up to the work component